Blog/Testimonials·7 min read

 Testimonial email with guiding questions example

-Decathlon sends this feedback email after an order is delivered and invites customers to share their experience through a quick review form.
+Decathlon sends this feedback email after delivery and invites customers to share their experience through a quick review form.
+The message keeps things simple and points them to a form with a few specific questions about their purchase.

 Hi [First Name],